 In addition to London and New York, the lions are set to stalk the streets of Bristol, Edinburgh, Nairobi, Sydney and Wellington for 8 weeks until 24 September 2021.

 Explore the full list of participating artists, follow the trail and download maps at tuskliontrail.com.
 Follow @tusk_org for the latest news and to share your snaps #TuskLionTrail

-DHL is the global lead partner for the Tusk Lion Trail, which is co-sponsored by ISPS Handa.
-The Trail in The Hamptons and New York is being organised in partnership with the African Community and Conservation Foundation (ACCF).
+DHL is the global lead partner for the Tusk Lion Trail, and our global co-sponsor is ISPS Handa.
+The trail in The Hamptons – New York is being organised in partnership with the African Community and Conservation Foundation (ACCF).

 The launch of the Lion Trail kicked off in Wellington, New Zealand with All Blacks legend Richie McCaw and collaborating artist Dick Frizzell unveiling their piece ‘Putting It All On The Lion’.